kf6ufo/kf6ufo-wx-helios/README.md

 - Python 3.x
 - Python dependencies listed in `requirements.txt` (install with `pip install -r requirements.txt`)

-## Building ws-helios-direwolf
+## Building wx-helios-direwolf

-This repository includes the [ws-helios-direwolf](https://github.com/kf0tke/wx-helios-direwolf) subproject used to provide the Direwolf TNC.
+This repository includes the [wx-helios-direwolf](https://github.com/kf6ufo/wx-helios-direwolf) subproject used to provide the Direwolf TNC.
 Build it before running the telemetry beacon using the helper script:

 ```bash
 ./build_direwolf.sh